 A: Yes, there are very few places in the world where you can see pink lakes like you will find at Las Coloradas.
 However, you need to take the locally offered tours.
 If not, you are not going to see the best pools and sights.

 Q: Is it safe to drive from Cancun to Las Coloradas?

 Q: Is it safe to drive from Tulum to Las Coloradas?

-A: Yes, in general driving in this region is safe.
-Traffic is light and the road in good condition and well marked.
+A: Yes, in general, driving in this region is safe.
+Traffic is light, and the road is in good condition and well marked.
 We have driven all over the Yucatan Peninsula with at least 20 different rental cars.
 We have driven with our small children in the car and will do it again on our next visit.

 Q: Can you swim in Las Coloradas Yucatan?

-A: No, in the past you may have seen videos or photos of people swimming in the pink lakes but was never allowed, but now there are more people enforcing the rules.
-If you choose to try and go swimming any way you will likely be found, and the guys running the security and not very friendly.
+A: No, in the past, you may have seen videos or photos of people swimming in the pink lakes but were never allowed, but now there are more people enforcing the rules.
+If you choose to try and go swimming anyway, you will likely be found, and the guys running the security and not very friendly.

 Q: Is there a pink beach in Cancun?

 A: No, the only pink lakes in Mexico are in Las Coloradas.